Tun Ali of Pahang: Administration

-Bendahara Tun Ali, in appearance was a short, dark thick-set man, was a kindly disposition, and popular with his subjects.
-He enjoyed the advantage, inestimable in old Malay States, of having no surviving uncles, and only one brother, Muhammad with whom he lived in friendly terms, and so had no intrigues to counter.
+Bendahara Tun Ali was popular with his subjects.
+He enjoyed the advantage, of having no surviving uncles, and only one brother, Muhammad with whom he lived in friendly terms, and so had no familial threats to counter.
 He maintained amicable relations with the Straits Government, and availed himself of the trade facilities with Singapore.
-He exterminated a Bugis piratical settlement, which had become established at Keratong in the river Rompin.
-As a senior potentate of the Johor, he had taken a major part in the installation of the Sultan, but there were no longer any practical calls upon the ancient loyalty as the Anglo-Dutch Treaty, and the creation of separate Sultans of Singapore and of Lingga had, in effect, dismembered the Malay state.
-Unendangered by potential rivals, he was in position effectively to control his chiefs over whom he ruled in the name of the Sultan, and as the sovereign's fully accredited representative.
+He exterminated a Bugis piratical settlement, which had been established at Keratong in the river Rompin.
+As a senior potentate of the Johor, he had taken a major part in the installation of the Sultan, but there were no longer any practical calls upon the ancient loyalty as the Anglo-Dutch Treaty, and the creation of separate sultans of Singapore and of Lingga had, in effect, dismembered the Malay state.
+Not threatened by potential rivals, he effectively controlled his chiefs over whom he ruled in the name of the Sultan.

 Tun Ali's four senior nobles were Orang Kaya Indera Maharaja Perba of Jelai, the Orang Kaya Indera Segara of Temerloh, the Orang Kaya Indera Pahlawan of Chenor, and the Orang Kaya Indera Shahbandar.
-The Shahbandar, living near Pekan, tended to become one of the Raja Bendahara's ministers.
+The Shahbandar, living near Pekan, tended to become one of the Tun Ali's ministers.
 Tun Ali's chief minister was his son in law Saiyid Omar or Engku Saiyid.
 At that time in Pahang, there were a Mufti and a Chief Qadi, Tuan Haji Abdul Shukor and Tuan Senggang as well as many religious teachers of minor degree.
-On daily basis, they interviewed the Raja Bendahara and expounded to him the precepts of Islam.
+They interviewed Tun Ali on a daily basis and expounded to him the precepts of Islam.

-Tun Ali's another son, Tun Buang (Wan Ismail), was made Engku Panglima Besar, a title date at least as far back as the early part of the 17th century.
-His grandson, Tun Long (Wan Koris), eldest son of Tun Mutahir was made Panglima Perang, another grandson Tun Aman (Wan Abdul Rahman, second son of Tun Mutahir) of Kampung Masjid, and Wan Sulaiman, husband of Che Engku Teh (a daughter of Tun Muhammad) were ranked as Menteri.
+Tun Ali's other son, Tun Buang (Wan Ismail), was made Engku Panglima Besar, a title that dates at least as far back as the early part of the 17th century.
+His grandson, Tun Long (Wan Koris), eldest son of Tun Mutahir was made Panglima Perang, another grandson Tun Aman (Wan Abdul Rahman, second son of Tun Mutahir) of Kampung Masjid, and Wan Sulaiman, husband of Che Engku Teh (a daughter of Tun Muhammad) were ranked as menteri.